Basketball Fundamentals - Guard Moves and SkillsBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 Work on your outside shooting, especially "catch and shoot" drills.

 Learn how to set screens, pick 'n roll correctly and how to back-cut.
-Look at this page to learn fundamental cuts and moves for perimeter players as they apply to all motion offenses: "Motion Offense Drills".
+Look at "Motion Offense Drills" to learn fundamental cuts and moves for perimeter players that apply to all motion offenses.
 A good perimeter player must know how to cut and fake and must be a good passer (see Passing).